 The Company is involved in litigation claims arising in the ordinary course of business.
 Legal fees and other costs associated with such actions are expensed as incurred.
 In addition, the Company assesses, in conjunction with its legal counsel, the need to record a liability for litigation and contingencies.
 The Company reserves for costs relating to these matters when a loss is probable and the amount can be reasonably estimated.
-The Company has an accrued expense in Accrued Litigation Costs for the following legal matters, however, the amount of future reserves required associated with these claims, if any, cannot be determined with certainty.
+As of December 31, 2014, Company has reserved an aggregate of \$1,848,226 in Accrued Litigation Costs for the following legal matters, however, the amount of future accruals required associated with these claims, if any, cannot be determined with certainty.

-Michael Martin and Paris Arey vs. Beacon Enterprise Solutions Group, Inc. and MDT Labor, LLC
+Michael Martin and Paris Arey vs. Beacon Enterprise Solutions Group, Inc. and MDT Labor, LLC, et al.